kzwkt/memory-allocator/README.md

-# memory-management
+# memory-allocator
-Simple and buddy memory management in C.
+Simple and buddy memory allocator in C.